 Day 7: Bagan- Yangon

 In the morning we transfer to Nyaung U airport and fly back to Yangon.
 On arrival we'll visit Bogyoke Aung San market before lunch at a local restaurant.
 In the afternoon we visit Shwedagon Paya, Burma’s holiest religious sight before heading to the airport for the flight home.
-Breakfast and lunch provided.
+Meals included: breakfast, lunch.

 This is a touring trip for mountain bikers and road cyclists.
 We ride 169 miles/272 km on country lanes and quiet roads.
 There is little traffic, even on the main highways, which makes for excellent bicycle touring.